lexizli/gb_lessons/guideForGit.md

 git checkout <branch_name>
 ```

-Ок create a new branch _branch_name_ and switch to it
+Or create a new branch _branch_name_ and switch to it.

 ```
 git checkout -b <branch_name>